Release Notes Guide

 Release note files need to be saved in the directory that best represents their position within the release notes.
 First identify which release version your note relates to e.g. v6.3.0 .
 Navigate to this directory and then navigate through the sub-directories until you reach a suitable sub heading.
 All notes need to be placed within a New_features or Bugfixes directory.
 For example a Bugfix release note for Engineering Diffraction should sit within /Diffraction/Engineering/Bugfixes .

 Release notes should not be placed in any directory outside of New_features or Bugfixes e.g. do not place release notes in /Diffraction/Engineering.
 You should also not save release notes in any directory titled Used as this is for notes that have already been collated into the release notes.
+The only exception to this is for Algorithms and Fit Functions in the Framework Directory that additionally have Deprecated and Removed.

 If you are uncertain where your release note should be see the Standard File Structure.